-- A nursing bra and some front-opening nighties or pajama tops: These are perfect for when you're breastfeeding.
+- A nursing bra and some front-opening nighties or pyjama tops: These are perfect for when you're breastfeeding.

 - A comfortable, maternity-sized outfit to go home in: Go for something loose-fitting that's easy to pull on and off.

-- Your favorite deodorant, shampoo, shower gel, cleanser, and moisturizer: Perfect for your first post-labor shower and a freshen-up to help you feel like yourself.
+- Your favourite deodorant, shampoo, shower gel, cleanser, and moisturiser: Perfect for your first post-labour shower and a freshen-up to help you feel like yourself.

 - Toothpaste and toothbrush: To keep you feeling minty fresh.

 - A face flannel and a soft towel: These will help you feel a little fresher post-birth.